 If you grow tomatoes or love going to the farmer’s market, at some point you’ll find yourself with more tomatoes than your family can eat.
-This is where How to Remove a Tomato Skin will come in very handy.
+This is where this skill of How to Remove a Tomato Skin will come in very handy.

 I love going to the local farmer’s market during the summer and fall and getting fresh produce.
 Near the end of the day, you can get some great deals too, especially if you buy in bulk.

 My family adores the roasted Italian tomatoes but there’s a limit to how often they want to eat them (and how often I want to make them, especially when it’s hot outside).